sjrowley14/Getting-and-Cleansing-Data-Course-Project/README.md

 >    library(magrittr)
 >    library(dplyr)

+Codebook can be found in the same directory as this file, with the filename "codebook.md"

 ## Output

 The output file produced by the script is called "tidy_data.txt" and can be found in the same repository as this file.